cbm4scale/CBM-IPDPS25/README.md

    - `cbm/cbm4{mm,ad,dad}.py` and `cbm/mkl4{mm,ad,dad}.py` via `benchmark/benchmark_matmul.py`.
    - The alpha values used to convert the dataset to CBM format are defined in `benchmark/utilities.py`.

-Upon completion, the script generates a results file named `matmul_results.txt`, which records time related metrics for matrix multiplication.
+Upon completion, the script generates a results file named `results/matmul_results.txt`, which records time related metrics for matrix multiplication.

 > **Note:** `cbm/cbm4ad.py` and `cbm/mkl4ad.py` contain python classes to store matrix **A** @ **D^(-1/2)** in CBM and CSR format, and support matrix products of the form **A** @ **D^(-1/2)** @ **X**.
 > Here, **A** is the adjacency matrix of the dataset, **D** is the diagonal degree matrix of **A**, and **X** is a dense real-valued matrix.